Eric Anderson (actor): Film and television

-Anderson portrayed Mr. O’Malley in The Greatest Showman (2017), and has had guest roles on television, including Elementary, The Good Wife, Law & Order: Criminal Intent and Alias.
+Anderson portrayed Mr. O'Malley in The Greatest Showman (2017), and has had guest roles on television, including Elementary, The Good Wife, Law & Order: Criminal Intent and Alias.
+He reprised his role as Cal in Waitress: The Musical filmed on Broadway in 2021 and released in cinemas in 2023.

 Personal life

-Anderson is married to Broadway actress Jessica Rush, and has a daughter, Elliot.
+Anderson is married to actress Jessica Rush, and has a daughter, Elliot.